rebeccawilliams/oldrebeccawilliamssite/content/pages/blog/your-guide-to-watching-the-watchers.md

     neighborhood, you can look out for [**cell-site simulators**](https://usdgs.com/wp-content/uploads/2019/10/Law-Enforcement-Use-of-Cell-Site-Simulator-and-IMSI-Catcher-post.jpg).
     You can also check out the location data settings on your phone.
-If your phone all of a sudden goes down to 2G, that could indicate a cell-site simulator is in use nearby, but also [cell-site stimulators work all the way up to 5G now](https://www.wired.com/story/5g-security-stingray-surveillance/) and are notoriously difficult to track.
+If your phone all of a sudden goes down to 2G, that could indicate a cell-site simulator is in use nearby, but also [cell-site simulators work all the way up to 5G now](https://www.wired.com/story/5g-security-stingray-surveillance/) and are notoriously difficult to track.
 There are few laws on how cell phone location data can be collected, shared, or stored.
 In *Carpenter v.
 United States*, the Supreme Court ruled that obtaining historical **cell-site location information (CSLI)** containing the physical locations of cell phones without a search warrant violates the Fourth Amendment, but [some lower circuit findings](http://media.ca7.uscourts.gov/cgi-bin/rssExec.pl?Submit=Display\&Path=Y2021/D04-26/C:19-2357:J:St\_\_Eve:aut:T:fnOp:N:2695373:S:0) are beginning to challenge the bounds of that ruling.